Back

 Step 4.
 Find investments

-• Crowdfunding platforms.
+- Crowdfunding platforms.
 The idea of crowdfunding platforms like Kickstarter is that you can interact with users and ask them to fund your future application.
 If they like your idea you can get the sum you need.
-The problem is that you have to give your backers a reward: the early bird download of your app, extra online courses, e-books or hardcopy books, T-shirts, your personal help in something useful for your target backers.
+The problem is that you have to give your backers a reward: the early bird download of your app, extra online courses, e-books or hardcopy books, T-shirts, or even your personal help in something useful for your target backers.

 Step 5.
 Choose mobile app developers